 - This JMDN system is similar to the Global Medical Device Nomenclature (GMDN) system or the US FDA nomenclature system.

-- If the Ministry of Health, Labor, and Welfare (MHLW) database does not contain the device code, then the product needs to undergo a new registration pathway based on the class to which the device belongs.
+- If the Ministry of Health, Labor, and Welfare (MHLW) database does not contain the device code, then the product needs to undergo a new registration pathway based on the device class.

 Expiration, and renewal of device registration

 - Medical device registration doesn’t expire, but, the sponsor should renew the QMS certificates every five years.

 - In order to avoid delays, the sponsor should initiate the renewal process six months before the expiration.

 - Pre-Market certification applications may also be subject to annual surveillance audits by the authority.